CloudCannon/fiction-hugo-template/README.md

 ### Hero component

-There are three different hero components that are designed be used at the top of the index page.
+There are three different hero components that are designed to be used at the top of the index page.
 They can be changed in the index page using [CloudCannon](https://app.cloudcannon.com/) live editing or locally.

 #### Image hero